 Viewed from the flywheel end, the flywheel rotates anti-clockwise.

-Built into a generator, this huge engine can be used to power a range of power hungry applications, or when electrically paralleled with more units turned into a robust power plant to suit even the biggest job.
 The experienced global network of Perkins distributors and dealers and trained engine experts are available to deliver total service support around the clock, 365 days a year.
 They have a selection of modern web based tools at their disposal to cover technical information, parts identification and ordering systems, all dedicated to maximising the productivity of your engine over its life-cycle.